q335r49/microviche/README.md

 ![Panning](https://raw.github.com/q335r49/textabyss/gh-pages/images/ta2.gif)     .     ![Map](https://raw.github.com/q335r49/textabyss/gh-pages/images/tamap.png)

 >Memory organization, especially when it comes to prose, still seems quite underdeveloped today.
-Text production on the order of even kilobytes per year may seem unmanageable often leading to the buildup of hundreds or thousands of pages in mysteriously named folders.
-Solutions like desktop indexing and personal wikis provide some measure of control, textabyss is another effort along those lines.
-It provides plane that one can append to endlessly, as well as means to navigate and map out this plane.
-Ideally, one would be able to scan over the map and easily access writings from last night, a month ago, or even 5 or 10 years earlier.
+Text production on the order of even kilobytes per year may seem unmanageable, often leading to the buildup of hundreds or thousands of pages in mysteriously named folders.
+Solutions like desktop indexing and personal wikis provide some measure of control; textabyss is another effort along those lines.
+It provides a plane that one can append to as needed, as well as means to navigate and preemptively or retroactively map out this plane.
+Ideally, one would be able to access recent additions simply by panning and writings from potentially years earlier by scanning the map.
 It presents some unique advantages over indexing, hyperlinking, and hierarchical organizing.

 #####Installation
-Download [the latest version of nav.vim](https://raw.github.com/q335r49/textabyss/master/nav.vim), open [vim](http://www.vim.org), and type `:source nav.vim`, or wherever you downloaded the file.
+Download [the latest version of nav.vim](https://raw.github.com/q335r49/textabyss/master/nav.vim), open [vim](http://www.vim.org), and type `:source nav.vim` (wherever you downloaded the file).
 Once sourced, press **F10** to begin.
 Help is baked in, usually by pressing **F1** after **F10**.
 Earlier releases can be found at [vim.org/scripts](http://www.vim.org/scripts/script.php?script_id=4835) or under the releases tab.

 #####Roadmap
-**1.7** Commands to realign grid when editing pushes text down and misaligns the splits by deleting blank lines **1.8** Change map background color based on depth >:-)
+**1.7** Commands to realign grid when editing pushes text down and misaligns the splits by deleting blank lines
+**1.8** Change map background color based on depth >:-)
 **1.9** minimap - option to allow map to take up small area of screen, have panning follow map navigation

 ##Guide
-_Note that this information can be accessed from within the script, usually by pressing **F1** after **F10** or when the map is shown._
+_Note that this information can be accessed from within the script, usually by pressing **F1**, either after pressing **F10** or when the map is shown._

 Start by downloading [the latest version of nav.vim](https://raw.github.com/q335r49/textabyss/master/nav.vim), opening [vim](http://www.vim.org), and typing `:source nav.vim` (or wherever you downloaded the file).

 Once sourced, press **F10** to begin.
 You will be prompted for a file pattern.
-You can try `*` for all files in the directory or, say, `plane*` for files beginning with plane.
-You can also name a single file and append additional splits as needed with **F10,A**
+You can try `*` for all files in the directory or, say, `plane*` for files beginning with 'plane'.
+You can also name a single file and later append additional splits as needed with **F10,A**

 Once the files are loaded, you can pan using the mouse or by pressing **F10** followed by the standard vim keys **h**, **j**, **k**, and **l**.
 The full list of commands is: